 One-on-ones: One-on-ones (1:1) are incredibly important to continue the discipleship process.
 Our hope is that 1:1s also become another extension of living genuinely, that they become a form of apprenticeship (DOING LIFE TOGETHER) rather than passive discipleship (learning but never doing).
 1:1s are vital because it creates space for students to become more vulnerable, share their struggles, and work through specific needs.
 One-on-ones are expected, necessary, and a crucial part of the culture of Chi Alpha.

-Tuesday Night Gathering: You will need to make it a priority to attend the Tuesday Night Gatherings.
+Monday Night Gathering: You will need to make it a priority to attend the Monday Night Gatherings.
 It is essential for the leadership of a community to be present when the community gathers together.
-Your personal commitment to Tuesday nights will be important as you encourage and challenge your Core Group members to be a part of the greater community as well.
+Your personal commitment to Monday nights will be important as you encourage and challenge your Core Group members to be a part of the greater community as well.
 It will provide a corporate/large group setting for worship and teaching.
 It should be a fun, engaging, challenging party!!!
 We will need your help with altar ministry, communion, set-up, and tear-down on rotating weeks.
 Each week your biggest priority of the night is connecting with new students throughout the night.
 This is a prime opportunity to invite students to your Core Group.
-ALL Core Group leaders should arrive by 7:00pm for Set-up and Prayer before the Gathering.
+ALL Discipleship Team members should arrive by 5:30 pm for Set-up and Prayer before the Gathering.

-SALT/TWMS5: Chi Alpha’s winter conference the year will either be SALT or TWMS5.
-(The World Mission Summit is held only once every 4 years in place of SALT.)
-If we have TWMS5, it will be January 6-8, 2022 in St. Louis, MO.
-If we have SALT, it will be January 14-17, 2022 in Chicago , IL.
+SALT: Chi Alpha’s winter conference this year will be SALT on January 13-16, 2023, in Lombard , IL.
 It is extremely important that you not only attend, but that you encourage those in your Core to attend as well.
-Both TWMS5 and SALT are life changing and an incredible opportunity for you and others to grow in their relationship with Jesus and to see and hear the heartbeat of missions.
+SALT is life changing and an incredible opportunity for you and others to grow in their relationship with Jesus and to see and hear the heartbeat of missions.
 Winter conference will cost roughly $199.